Raj-util/simple-ssh-client/README.md

 # Simple SSH client for Java

 This library is minimal by design, with minimal dependencies.
-Client features:
+Features:

  * Command execution
  * Thread-safe (reusable)